techmuse8/XMLCreator4NSMBW/README.md

 # XMLCreator4NSMBW
-A fork of a python program that builds a NSMBW Riivolution XML file for you.
+A fork of a python program that builds a New Super Mario Bros.
+Wii (NSMBW) Riivolution XML file for you.

 Originally forked from the release build at https://github.com/EterSky/XMLCreator
 # Features